automock/automock.dev/docs/adapters/nestjs.md

 }
 ```

-### 5. Streamlined Testing Setup
+### Streamlined Testing Setup

 Automock simplifies your testing setup by eliminating the need for the traditional `Test.createTestingModule` approach.
-With Automock, the intricate configuration of test modules and manual mocking becomes redundant, allowing you to focus
+The intricate configuration of test modules and manual mocking becomes redundant, allowing you to focus on writing
-on writing meaningful test cases.
+meaningful test cases.

-Automock seamlessly integrates with NestJS, ensuring accurate dependency injection and efficient unit testing.
-By
-supporting various injection token types, handling `forwardRef`, and accommodating third-party libraries, Automock
-enables you to effortlessly isolate and test individual components within your NestJS applications.
-Step into the world
-of Automock and experience enhanced NestJS unit testing today!